 danny received a Master's Degree in Social Service Administration from Arizona State University.
-After graduation, he moved to San Francisco but despite his qualifications, he was only offered employment at the local Cerebral Palsy Center, where he became an agency spokesperson and disability advocate.
-He spoke/taught courses on emerging issues of the decade like Sexuality and Disability.
-When he returned to Southern Arizona in 1985, he became a board member of the Cerebral Palsy Foundation of Southern Arizona.
-He was instrumental in helping the agency obtain a half-million dollar grant from Angel Charities, giving the final speech on hope and perseverance, which left the entire room in tears.
+In 1985, he became a board member of the Cerebral Palsy Foundation of Southern Arizona.
+He was instrumental in helping the agency obtain a half-million dollar grant from Angel Charities, giving the final speech on hope and perseverance.
 By 1993, Cerebral Palsy Foundation of Southern Arizona was serving more than just those with Cerebral Palsy and decided to change their name to The Blake Foundation, in honor of danny.
 In 2006 the agency became an Easterseals affiliate. danny remains on the Board of Directors and is a past Board President.

 danny spells his name with “d” in order to carry his experiences as a youth with him in his adult life.
 Thankfully, today the world is a different place for people with disabilities. danny’s life serves as a reminder of how far we have come, and the work left to do.